 Content

-Men affected by hair loss typically don’t lose their hair evenly across their entire scalp.
-Instead, hair loss caused by male pattern baldness (androgenetic alopecia) follows a specific pattern — yes, that explains the name — that begins in a specific area.
+Men typically don’t lose their hair evenly across their entire scalp.
+Instead, hair loss caused by male pattern baldness (androgenetic alopecia) tends to follow a specific pattern.

-We’ll explain how the Norwood hair scale works and list the seven stages (or Norwood levels) you may go through if you’re losing your hair.
+Here, we’ll explain how the Norwood scale for hair loss works and list the seven stages (or Norwood levels) you may go through if you’re experiencing pattern baldness.

 Content

-The Norwood hair scale (sometimes referred to casually as the Norwood chart or the Norwood balding scale) has seven stages that measure the severity, pattern, and progression of hair loss.
+The Norwood hair scale breaks male pattern hair loss into seven stages based on the severity, pattern, and progression of hair loss.

-Norwood stage 1 involves no significant hair loss or hairline recession — or just a little bit of hair loss.
+Stage 1 on the Norwood scale involves no significant hair loss or hairline recession — or just a little bit of hair loss.

-Many men have a Norwood 1 pattern before experiencing some level of hair loss as they age.
-Although uncommon, some men maintain a Norwood type 1 hair pattern for their entire lives.
+Although uncommon, some men maintain a Norwood type 1 hair pattern for their entire lives and never experience noticeable hair loss.

-A Norwood 3 hairline is much more visible.
+A Norwood 3 hairline has much more visible hair loss at the hairline and is the minimum stage required to be considered “baldness.”
 During this stage, the hairline recedes more and takes on a clear M or V shape.
-Some men develop a receding hairline accompanied by small balding areas on the scalp.
+For some men, a receding hairline is accompanied by small balding areas on the scalp.

 Men with hair classified as Norwood 3 have obvious hair loss at the temples and the frontal area of the scalp.
-Some guys with a Norwood type 3 hairline also experience hair loss at the crown, or vertex.
-This is referred to as vertex hair loss.
+Some guys with a Norwood type 3 hairline also experience hair loss at the crown, also called the vertex.
+This is referred to as Type III vertex hair loss.

-Men with more significant hair loss around the frontal hairline may be classified as having a Norwood type 3A hair loss pattern.
+Men with more significant hair loss around the frontal hairline compared to the temples may be classified as having a Norwood type 3A hair loss pattern.

-While type 2 areas of hair loss are usually easy to conceal with the right haircut, Norwood type 3 hair loss is much more difficult to hide.
+While Norwood stage 2 areas of hair loss are usually easy to conceal with the right haircut, Norwood type 3 hair loss is much more difficult to hide.

-Norwood 4 hair loss is more severe and obvious.
-Men with hair loss in this stage have lots of hair loss around the hairline, giving it a noticeable bald appearance.
+Norwood 4 hair loss is again more noticeable.
+Men with hair loss in this stage have lots of hair loss around their hairline, giving it a noticeable bald appearance.

-They also have sparse hair or possibly no hair on the vertex scalp (top of the head).
+They also have sparse hair or possibly no hair on the vertex of their scalp (top of the head).

 Many men with stage 4 hair loss have a thick strip of hair separating their hairline from the balding area around the crown.